Rasmus715/owobot-csharp/README.md

 1. Clone code somewhere
 2. Install .NET 6 Runtime and type `dotnet run` to run the program for the first time
-3. It'll create `Configuration.txt` file.
-You'll need to fill it in order to start the bot
+3. It'll create `Configuration.json` file.
+You need to fill it in order to start the bot
 4. Run again and enjoy

 Or if you want to use Docker: